Jugolo/CowChat/README.md

 * new: when defender ip ban a user there will be sent a email to the user with information about the ban.
 * new: start project ChatPlugin. the class would be in devolper mode so do not use a lot of time on create plugin becuse there are no guarantee it would work in next versions.
 * new: commands: "/show plugin" to show all plugin. "/show plugin enabled" to show all plugin there is enabled. "/show plugin disabled" show plugin there is not enabled. "/plugin [name] [enable/deable]" to enable or debale plugin.
+* change: only support php version 7 or heigher.

+# PHP version
+the first version of chat has no requirement for php version but the ajax part of the chat need to be very fast to load. the older version of php is fast but it is not fast enough so for be sure the chat work as i will the chat would not work on lower version.